shilparanam/employee-details/README.md

 # EmployeeDetails API

 A Spring Boot application that exposes a **secure REST API** for fetching employee details.
-It demonstrates:

-- JWT-based authentication
-- Role-based authorization
-- HTTPS using a self-signed PKCS12 keystore
-- Clean, testable REST endpoints
 ---

 ## 1. High-level overview